 Alex wanted a college where she would be more than a number in the science department.
 As a student, she realized how personalized her science education was and how many additional opportunities she had to enhance her learning.
 Building upon her Northwestern education, Alex recently graduated with a Doctor of Veterinary Medicine degree from Iowa State University and a Master of Public Health degree from the University of Iowa.
 She is completing an internship with the Texas A&M University School of Veterinary Medicine & Biomedical Sciences.

 How did you get interested in veterinary work?

 I have always been an animal lover.
 When people asked what I wanted to be when I grew up, my answer was always a veterinarian.
 That never changed, but I did gain a much better understanding of the veterinary field during my time at Northwestern.
 I worked at the Orange City Veterinary Clinic throughout my four years, and I learned a tremendous amount about what a veterinarian does on a daily basis.
 Along with that, I gained a love for science—for discovering new things and conducting research—while at Northwestern.
 Research skills are critical for a veterinarian and especially in veterinary school.
-My goal and passion is to help as many animals and people as I can, and the veterinary field provides an incredible opportunity to do that.
+It's my goal and passion to help as many animals and people as I can, and the veterinary field provides an incredible opportunity to do that.

 How well did Northwestern prepare you for veterinary work?